 Parameter Name Description Available Values Value Description DerivativeType Derivative action on PV or Error PV (0) Only changes in PV cause a derivative output.
 Generally used for process systems particularly using valve control where it reduces wear on valve mechanics.
 Not applicable to on/off control.
 Default: PV (0) Error (1) Changes to either PV or SP will cause a derivative output.
 The derivative term will responds to the rate of change of the difference between PV and the setpoint.
 Not applicable to on/off control.
 PropBandUnits Proportional band units EngUnits (0).
 The proportional band is set in percent of loop span (RangeHigh minus RangeLow).
-RecoveryMode Recovery strategy This parameter configures the following circumstances the loop recovery strategy.
+RecoveryMode Recovery strategy This parameter configures the following circumstance the loop recovery strategy.
 This strategy is followed in s: Upon instrument start-up, after a power cycle or power outage.
-Upon exit from Ir nstrument Configuration or Standby conditions.
-Upon exit from Forced Manual mode to a lower priority mode (e.g. when the PV recovers from a bad status or an alarm condition goes away).
+Upon exit from Ir nstrument Configuration or Standby conditions. - orced Manual mode to a lower priority mode (e.g. when from a bad status or an alarm condition goes away).
 LastModeLastOP (0) Last Mode with Last Output.
 The loop will assume the last mode with the last output value.
 Default: LastModeLastOP (0) ManModeFallbackOP (1) Manual Mode with Fallback Output.
 The loop will assume MANUAL mode with the fallback output value, unless exiting from Forced Manual in which case the current output will be maintained.
-PVBadTransfer Manual transfer type if PV goes bad If the PV goes 'bad' (e.g. du of transfer to Forced Manu ue to a sensor break) this parameter configures the type al. Note that this is only follow Transitioning from any othe F_Man input being asserte ote that this is only followed if transitioning to Forced Manual from Auto. ansitioning from any other mode will be bumpless and transitioning due to the Man input being asserted will always go to the Fallback Value.
+PVBadTransfer Manual transfer type if PV goes bad If the PV goes 'bad' (e.g. du of transfer to Forced Manu ue to a sensor break) this parameter configures the type al. Transitioning from any othe ed if transitioning to Forced Manual from Auto. er mode will be bumpless and transitioning due to the d will always go to the Fallback Value.
 FallbackValue (0) The FallbackValue will be applied to the output.
 Default: FallbackValue (0) Hold (1) The last good output will be applied.
 This will be an output value from approximately 1 second before the transition.
 ManualTransfer Type of auto to manual transfer Type of auto/manual transf er Track (0) The Manual Output will track the Working Output while the mode is not MANUAL.
 This helps to ensure a bumpless transfer when the mode does go into MANUAL.
 Default: Track (0) Step (1) The Manual Output will be set to the Manual Step Value while the mode is not MANUAL.
 LastValue (2) The Manual Output will remain at the last value used.
 AutoManAccess Automan HMI access level Not applicable to EPC200 0 Programmable Controller.
-SetpointAccess Setpoints HMI access level Not applicable to EPC200 0 Programmable Controller.
-ManOPAccess ManualOP HMI access level Not applicable to EPC2000 Programmable Controller.
+SetpointAccess Setpoints HMI access level Not applicable to EPC200 00 Programmable Controller.
+ManOPAccess ManualOP HMI access level Not applicable to EPC200 00 Programmable Controller.